Reading Buses: Expansion and competition

 The Transport Act 1980 deregulated long distance bus services.
 Reading Transport took advantage of this new freedom to start a service from Reading through London to Southend.
 The service was numbered X1 and was run jointly with Southend Transport.
 In 1982 the X1 was shortened to run from Reading to Aldgate in East London, under the Goldline brand, and joint operation ceased.

-As a result of the legislation that accompanied the deregulation of local bus services in 1986, the operations of Reading Transport were transferred to Reading Transport Limited, an "arms length" company whose shares were held by Reading Borough Council.
+As a result of the legislation that accompanied the deregulation of local bus services in 1986, the operations of Reading Transport were transferred to Reading Transport Limited, an arms length company whose shares were held by Reading Borough Council.
 Bus deregulation also meant that the local council no longer had any power to regulate the routes and fares of Reading Transport, nor could they prevent other operators from starting competitive services within the borough.
+Councillor Tony Page was appointed to chair the new company, a role he would continue to hold until 2005.

 In 1991 Reading Transport was rebranded Reading Buses.
 In 1992 Reading Transport acquired the Reading and Newbury operations of BeeLine, one of the privatised successors to the state-owned Alder Valley.
 These acquisitions led to Reading Transport operating buses in Newbury, and in the rural areas around Reading and Newbury, for the first time.
 Additionally, BeeLine had operated a Reading to London service under the LondonLink name, and that was merged into the Goldline service and the resulting service renamed London Line.
 The Goldline name was retained for use by Reading Transport's non-scheduled service business.
 The London Line service ceased in 2000.